Shuddown/ChangeDifficultyTrailsFromZero/README.md

-A TUI in Golang to modify Trails From Zero Steam save file's difficulty.
+A TUI in Golang to modify Trails From Zero save file's difficulty.

 # Build Steps